Greek Sheet Pan Chicken

 Instructions

-Making Greek chicken marinade in a bowl.
+Marinade in a bowl.

-• Add the chicken thighs the baking sheet, nestling them around the veggies, and bake for 30 minutes.
+• Bake.
+Add the chicken thighs the baking sheet, nestling them around the veggies, and bake for 30 minutes.

 • Sprinkle the chicken and vegetables with chopped fresh parsley before serving.